Balancing Synchronous and Asynchronous Content in Your Course

-Forums allow for students to have extended asynchronous, or non-live, discussions across your course.
-Here are some best practices for designing discussion forum posts for your class:
+Discussions allow for students to have extended asynchronous, or non-live, discussions across your course.
+Here are some best practices for designing discussion posts for your class:

 - Students should respond to a specific prompt that asks them to apply knowledge.
 General prompts asking students if they “have any questions” or to simply “reflect on a topic” usually do not result in substantive responses.

-- Let students know how you will interact with the forum.
+- Let students know how you will interact with the discussion.

-- Respond to forum posts during live class sessions
+- Respond to discussion posts during live class sessions

-- Respond in the forum yourself at regular intervals
+- Respond to the discussion yourself at regular intervals

 - Students are required to provide peer feedback before you or your TA will respond to any common questions.